-Henry de la Barre's practice primarily focuses on antitrust and competition law matters, both at the national and international levels.
-He advises major national and international companies in their proceedings with the European Commission and the National Competition Authorities of EU Member States.
-Henry's competition law experience includes merger control, anticompetitive agreements, abuse of dominance, and state aid.
-He has been involved in several merger filings with the European Commission.
+Henry de la Barre's practice primarily focuses on antitrust and competition law matters, both at the European Union (EU) and national levels.
+He advises major national and international companies in their proceedings with the European Commission (EC) and the National Competition Authorities in Belgium and other EU Member States.
+Henry's competition law experience includes merger control, anticompetitive agreements, abuse of dominance, and State aid.
+He is regularly involved in merger filings before national authorities and the EC.

 Transaction "Designed" to Evade Merger Control Leads to U.S. and EU Penalties The M&A Lawyer, 2019, Issue 7